miklevin/MikeLev.in/_posts/2025-09-06-agentic-ai-code-refactoring-experiment.md

 Okay, that worked and I now have Gemini 2.5 Pro in the "command-line".
 Okay, true it is running in the command-line but I can see all the webbiness about this.
-This Gemini CLI interface is written in TypeScript, haha!
+This Gemini CLI interface is written in TypeScript, ahaha!
 That is ironic for so many reasons.
 Okay, sure Google is jumping on the bandwagon that GooseAI somewhat innovated and probably something before that, but Goose is what made the command-line agent tools penetrate my radar.
 And Anthropic jumped on the